In-Home Supports and Services

 brain injury after age 17 and is administered by the Behavioral Health Administration (BHA) under the

-Department of Health and Mental Hygiene.
+Maryland Department of Health.
 The waiver is available to those who are inpatients at

 qualifying facilities and who meet financial and medical criteria.
 Services provided include: residential